murphyj/Node.js_Design_Patterns_Second_Edition_Courseware/Chapter07/exercises/02_di/README.md

 Note: _These env variables do not work with a real account - please sign up for access_

-## Exercise - Hardcoded dependencies
+## Exercise - Dependency Injection

-For this exercise, you need to rely to implement the API using hardcoded dependencies where possible.
+For this exercise, you need to implement the API using dependency injection where possible.